benji-cannot-code/fast-vc-chromium-benchmark-run-4/components/password_manager/README.md

 ## High-level architecture

 The following architecture diagram shows instances of core classes.
-For simplicity, it shows the concrete instances in case of Chrome on desktop.
+For simplicity, it shows the concrete instances in the case of Chrome on desktop.
 In reality there exist further abstractions, e.g. the [`ChromePasswordManagerClient`] is the Chrome-specific implementation of the [`PasswordManagerClient`] interface.
 The [`ContentPasswordManagerDriver`] is the